kristianmandrup/world-flags/README.md

 */
 ```

-The `flags/basic` stylesheet sets up a basic css for use with borders around the 32 and 64 pixel flag images (to mark selected language).
+The `flags/basic` stylesheet sets up a basic css for use with borders around the flag images (to mark selected language).
 Use this css as inspiration and customize by overriding styles as needed.

 There is also support for semi-transparent flags.
 This can be used to fade certain flags while having the selected flag (or hovered over flag) in full brightness.